pleasenophp/mindi/README.md

 The solution file is in the **solution** folder.
 You can use VS or Rider IDE to build.

-If you want to build from command line and use some more automation, then use Unix shell or cygwin to run Makefile commands:
+If you want to build from command line and use some more automation, then use Unix shell or cygwin to run Makefile commands.

 First run:
 ```bash